 In addition, cosmeceutical labeling should seek to convey calming and restful qualities and healing to the mind of the consumer.
 The positive and restful associations with grass and trees and nature, in general, helps to draw consumers to packaging and visual advertising featuring the color green.
 A choice of either clear or white on a label also conveys a message of freshness, purity, and cleanliness, and just a touch of reflective silver from cold foiling sets off these cool, calm colors.

 |Prism Foil Accents|

 In addition, cold foiled labels are the perfect choice to apply to jars, clear containers, or sacks of prepared gourmet treats with higher price points–a cold foiled label is a great way to convey the luxury of these food items.
-Good examples might be products sold at open-air farmers markets or holiday markets are often individually wrapped or packaged – cookies, brownies, and other sweets or dessert items, as well as homemade or hand-crafted dips, spreads and condiments.
-The flash of a cold-foiled label helps to promote the visibility of these food stuffs.
+Good examples might be products sold at open-air farmers' markets or holiday markets that are often individually wrapped or packaged – cookies, brownies, and other sweets or dessert items, as well as homemade or hand-crafted dips, spreads, and condiments.
+The flash of a cold-foiled label helps to promote the visibility of these foodstuffs.

 Wine and Spirit Bottle Labeling:

 Cold foiling for wine and spirit bottle labels can be a cost-effective alternative that provides a lot of the visual panache of hot stamping.
 While hot foil is the choice of labeling onto estate paper or other rough-textured surfaces, or for any label that requires a slightly elevated surface and/or embossing, on a bottle label with a smooth surface, cold foil can be just the right affordable approach to lend a scintillating appearance and a suggestion of quality.